-It’s time to learn the secrets to making gravy at home with these easy to follow photo instructions to both the slurry and the roux methods.
+It’s time to learn the secrets to making gravy at home with these easy-to-follow photo instructions to both the slurry and the roux methods.
 You won’t believe how easy this can be.
-Get it right first time and every time.
+Get it right the first time and every time.

 This post is less of a recipe but mostly instructions about techniques.
 Gravy is so easy if you just know how.

 I usually use the slurry method with flour which I believe is the easiest and most consistent for the home cook.

 The slurry method uses flour (although cornstarch and arrowroot also can be used).
 The flour is mixed with a cold liquid, usually water, and combine until there are no lumps.
 I like using a Tupperware shaker, but just a bowl and whisk will do.

 A cornstarch warning: Do NOT use cornstarch if you believe it will be reheated.
 You will end up with a jelly-like mess.
 I will still be save and taste ok but you will have a major texture issue.

 With this method, the flour starch is hydrated enough to prevent lumps before sturred into the drippings and liquid slowly.
 It is then brought to a boil which will help the liquid absorb and cook the "raw" out of the flour.